rgap/Ecommerce-ReactFrontend-G15/README.md

 # ECOMMERCE-G15

-An e-commerce website developed a final project for a Fullstack bootcamp.
+An e-commerce website developed as a final project for a Fullstack bootcamp.

+This only covers the Front-End side so far.

 ## Online demo